nesi/perf-training/_lessons/python-scatter/00-introduction.md

 ```
 or by submitting a job to the scheduler.
 On Mahuika
 ```
-srun python scatter.py
+sbatch scatter.sl
 ```
-where you might have to pass `--account="myAccount"` as well as other options to the `srun` command.
+where you might have to edit `scatter.sl` and add `#SBATCH --account="myAccount"` as well as other options.
 [See](https://support.nesi.org.nz/hc/en-gb/articles/360000359576-Slurm-Usage-A-Primer) for more information.

 ### Adjusting the domain size and contour resolution